 Match Credit Card Payments

-A benefit of most POS systems is the ability to process credit card sales.
+A benefit of most POS systems is the ability to process credit card sales with a service like Harbortouch merchant services.
 Some POS hardware will have credit card scanners built in, while others will allow you to input a sale as either “cash” or “credit”, and use a 3rd-party CC reader that is detached from the POS system/register.
 In the latter scenario, it becomes vital that your inputted CC sales on the POS are matching the CC payments that are processed on your CC reader.
 On top of all that, you’ll want to record credit card sales in your accounting software separately from your cash sales, and need to ensure the correct figures are being sent over.
 A POS integrated with your accounting software will automatically do this for you.

 Sending these daily credit card reports is a common transaction, but it becomes vital that any POS deposits are coinciding with actual bank deposits.
 A recent Accountex report gave an example that many retailers could come across: A merchant service in a POS may decide to cut off credit card charges before the close of business for the day.
 This means that any amount that is deposited will not pair up with any bank deposit that would be made.
 Another example given was how the merchant service provider may take fees that are owed to them out of your deposit, rather than letting you deposit the gross sale amount and letting you pay the fees in a separate transaction.